5 Important Post-Purchase Emails You Need to Drive Sales

 This email doesn’t need to be particularly complex.
 It should simply say, “We really value you and wanted to make sure everything was okay.”
 If there was a problem, you want to be proactive in resolving it.

-Request a review in the fourth email
+4. Request a review in the fourth email

-Positive reviews can lead to more sales while negative reviews can kill a product.
+Positive reviews can lead to more sales, while negative reviews can kill a product.

 Reviews can also give insight into ways you can better serve your customers.
-If a customer leaves a poor review, it gives you the opportunity to fix the problem and keep a customer from becoming angry.
+If a customer leaves a poor review, it gives you the opportunity to fix the problem and keep the customer from becoming angry.

 A review request email asks the customer to leave a review of the product or to rate the experience they had with you.
+To show your appreciation, you can offer them a gift or store credit.
+This will not only strengthen the trust and positive relationship, but it will also encourage them to come back for future transactions.

 Ideally, this email should be sent after enough time has elapsed for them to try the product for a few weeks.

-The review email should:
+The review email can also include:

 When asking for a review, do everything possible to minimize the number of clicks necessary.
 As Chris Hexton says: